Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - confused about eligibility
 - misdirected for tasks they *could* do online

-### d.
+### 1d.
 High-pressure moments that triggered a stress cycle for users and staff

 Most users approached this task with real urgency.
 They needed a Social Security card so they could: